jpoly1219/devblog/content/posts/intro-to-concurrency-in-go.md

 0
 ```

-Closing the channel means that no more data can be send to it.
-We can still receive from the channel.
-For unbuffered channels, receiving from a closed channel will return a zero-value of the channel's type.
+Closing the channel means that no more data can be sent to it.
+We can still receive it from the channel.
+For unbuffered channels, receiving from a closed channel will return a zero value of the channel's type.

 To summarize, we learned these things: